-- If you have an infection in your body, your doctor may until the infection is cleared before giving the treatment. - If you have been started on anticoagulant or antiplatelet medicines that "thin the blood" such as warfarin, heparin, apixaban, rivaroxaban or clopidogrel, extra preparation may be needed before you have the treatment. - If you suffer from diabetes, the use of steroids during injections may cause your blood sugar to change, requiring monitoring and adjustment of your diabetic medication. - If you have any allergies.
+- If you have an infection in your body or on the skin of your back, your doctor will wait until the infection is cleared before you have the treatment. - If you have been started on anticoagulant or antiplatelet medicines that "thin the blood" such as warfarin, heparin, apixaban, rivaroxaban or clopidogrel, extra preparation may be needed before you have the treatment. - If you suffer from diabetes, the use of steroids during injections may cause your blood sugar to change requiring monitoring and adjustment of your diabetic medication. - If you have any allergies.